Siddureddy09/Demo/README.md

 # Demo
-this is demo for learning
+this is demo for learning from apna collage